Utah — Congressional Term Limits (1994–1995)

 Doctrinal basis:

 The Court held that states may not impose additional qualifications for Members of Congress beyond those enumerated in the U.S. Constitution.
-Duration-vector consecutive-service permission systems applied to federal office—whether framed as ballot-access restrictions or election-administration rules—were therefore treated by the Court as constitutionally impermissible for congressional candidates.
+Duration-based consecutive-service limits applied to federal office—whether framed as ballot-access restrictions or election-administration rules—were therefore treated as constitutionally impermissible.

 Post-Invalidation Status